praisethemoon/langium-tcg/README.md

 The source of this card can be found in `/samples/000.card`

+# Project Structure:

+- `/src` Langium DSL source & generated files
+- `/webview` React Webview for the Extension.
+- `/webapp` Standalone webapp, uses `MonacoEditorReactComp`

+# Building:
+First compile the DSL core files: `npm run build` Depending if you want to build the extension or the webapp:
+1. Extension: `npm run build:webview`
+2. WebApp: `npm run build:web` and `npm run bundle`

+# About the DSL:
 Card abilities are modeled as `selection` and `effect` steps.

 1. A Selection step is a step which prompts to player to select a target within the game, where to target must satisfy a set of conditions.